Why do doggy daycare?

 - Great way for socializing and tiring young active pups!

-- Daycare for puppies creates well rounded adults and allows for healthy opportunities to socialize with other pets of various sizes, colors, ages, and new people which is so important to a dogs mental well-being.
-Good socialization generally helps prevent anti-social behavior, increasing their confidence in the world and mellows their temperament.
+- Daycare for puppies creates well rounded adult dogs, allows for healthy opportunities to socialize with other pets of various sizes, colors, ages, and new people which is so important to a dogs mental well-being.
+Good socialization generally helps prevent anti-social behavior as adults, increasing their confidence in the world and mellows their temperament.

-- Daycare offers a safe and constructive place for your dog to have fun burning off energy, running and playing while you are at work or shopping.
+- Daycare is fully supervised and offers a safe and constructive place for your dog to have fun burning off energy, running and playing while you are at work or shopping.

 - Fat dog?
 While doggy napping is allowed at daycare, most choose to play the day away with their pals!

-Your pet will be surrounded by staff who are passionate about animals, and will arrange constructive games, bring toys, and plan activities for the animals to make the most of their time at the Inn.
-Weather depending we might go outside for play, or stay indoors
+- Your pet will be surrounded by staff who are passionate about animals and will arrange activities to make the most of their time at the Inn.
+Weather depending we might go outside for play or stay indoors.
+We have indoor and outdoor play equipment for them to play on all day!

 - Being in doggy daycare a few times a week will keep your pup mentally stimulated, physically active; meaning he will be less likely to get into destructive problems at home.